Pikachiu04/Proposal/proposal.md

 # Proposal

 ## What will (likely) be the title of your project?
+Rosen Clicker
 TODO

 ## In just a sentence or two, summarize your project.
 (E.g., "A website that lets you buy and sell stocks.")
+Similar to cookie clicker, but instead of a cookie it's Mr. Rosen.
 TODO

 ## In a paragraph or more, detail your project.
 What will your software do?
 What features will it have?
 How will it be executed?